-Most recently, in 2018, partner Farrah Hudani and associates Christina Doris and Sydney Bunting along with Jeffery Wilson acted on behalf of the Defence for Children International in the Supreme Court of Canada on the seminal immigration case, Minister of Public Safety and Emergency Preparedness and Attorney General of Canada v.
+Most recently, in 2018, partner Farrah Hudani and associates Christina Doris and Sydney Bunting acted on behalf of the Defence for Children International in the Supreme Court of Canada on the seminal immigration case, Minister of Public Safety and Emergency Preparedness and Attorney General of Canada v.
 Tusif Ur Rehman Chhina.
-Farrah, making the argument on behalf of the Defence for Children International, set out the importance of the availability of the writ of habeas corpus for immigrant children and more specifically the fact that creating procedural hurdles for children to access their right to habeas corpus exposes them to vulnerable risk of harm.
+Farrah, making the argument on behalf of the Defence for Children International, set out the importance of the availability of the Writ of Habeas Corpus for immigrant children and more specifically the fact that creating procedural hurdles for children to access their right to Habeas Corpus exposes them to risk of harm.

 Partners Brenda Christen, Alexandra Seaton, and Christopher Burrison recently fulfilled their

 portion of the pledge of support given by Wilson Christen LLP to the Sixties Scoop Healing Foundation.